Home

 Bolex 8 mm cameras were very popular during the 1950s through the 1970's.
 That make the typical case about 45+ years old.
 Leather is a very durable material, but only if case maintenance is performed on a regular basis.
 Most cameras cases have been stored for very long lengths of time and are not in very good condition.

 The first damage usually occurs at the attach points for the two strap ends.
 Flexing the most, one or both ends will break.
 By this time, no treatment will return the leather strap portion back to normal use.
-It's too dried out.
-The case itself is usually in better condition, even without regular maintenance as the exposed (inside) part of the case does not dry out as quick.

 To clean and recondition a Bolex cases, gently clean any dirt or grime on the case with leather cleaner.
 We at Bolexrepair.com use LEXOL brand cleaner.
 LEXOL is pH balanced for leather and helps the leather to remain flexible.
 Follow the instructions on the cleaner.
 Then treat the leather with LEXOL Leather conditioner.